Digital manufacturing

 Products

 The digital printing processes developed by iPrint can be applied in a variety of application domains.
-Given our strong expertise on inkjet, often times we can suggest new opportunities thanks to this technology to our clients.
+Our strong expertise in inkjet enables us to identify and deliver innovative solutions for our clients.

 Biomedical & health / Automotive & transportation / Chemistry & materials / Earth & space / Electronics & automation / Fashion & design / Manufacturing & construction / Energy & environment